bytaesu/supabase-auth-kit/README.md

 ### Introduction

-This is an AuthKit built using Next.js and Supabase, designed for production-ready use.
-It includes basic UI elements provided with TailwindCSS and Shadcn-UI.
+This is an AuthKit built using [Next.js](https://nextjs.org) and [Supabase](https://supabase.com), designed for **production-ready use**.
+It includes basic UI elements provided with [TailwindCSS](https://tailwindcss.com) and [shadcn/ui](https://ui.shadcn.com).
 Authentication is handled through both Password-based and OAuth methods, following the PKCE flow.

 ### Teck stacks